Flag of Kiribati: History

 The coat of arms dates was then granted by the College of Arms in May 1937 when it was officially granted to the colony of Gilbert and Ellice Islands.
 The shield was incorporated into the centre of the fly half of a British Blue Ensign as the state ensign of the colony.

-Shortly before independence was granted in 1979, a local competition was held to choose a new national flag, and a design based on the colonial coat of arms was submitted to the College of Arms.
-The College of Arms decided to modify this design.
-Both the golden frigatebird and the sun were enlarged to occupy more of the top of the flag, and the width of the blue and white wavy bands was reduced.
-The local people, however, insisted on the original design, in which the top and bottom halves of the flag were equal, the sun and local frigate bird small, and the various design elements outlined in black.
+A competition was held to design a new flag in the run-up to national independence, and a design based on the colonial coat of arms was submitted to the College of Arms, which initially decided to modify the submission.
+Both the golden frigatebird and the sun were to be enlarged, whereas the widths of the waves was to be decreased.
+The locals insisted on the original design.
 The new flag was hoisted during the independence day celebrations in the capital, Tarawa, on 12 July 1979.